Little Owl Private School ACADEMICS & EXTRACURRICULARS

 Curriculum Pace

-Curriculum Pace approach at Little Owl: Standard-enriched
+Curriculum Pace approach at Wise Owl: Standard-enriched

-Little Owl has a Standard-enriched approach to Curriculum Pace (as opposed to Accelerated, Student-paced approach).
+Wise Owl has a Standard-enriched approach to Curriculum Pace (as opposed to Accelerated, Student-paced approach).

-Little Owl offers a well rounded academic program with a focus on the Ontario Curriculum, but also gives students the opportunity to explore their creativity, interests and originality.
+Wise Owl offers a well rounded academic program with a focus on the Ontario Curriculum, but also gives students the opportunity to explore their creativity, interests and originality.
 Students are given the attention they require, with small class sizes and individual care, to achieve success in their academic endeavors.

 Flexible pacing style